April 2021 – March 2022 Published April 2023

-Throughout our organisation we are committed to offering high quality residential care, nursing homes and support services to older and vulnerable people in our communities.
+Throughout the organisation we are committed to offering high quality residential care, nursing homes and support services to older and vulnerable people in our communities.
 We could not achieve this without the dedication and hard work of our colleagues and team members.
 In light of this, we strive to provide a positive working environment wherein gender equality is encouraged and supported.

 This statement has been published in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, pursuant to which Acer Healthcare Operations Limited is required to publish a report on the gender pay gap within the organisation.
-The gender pay gap report indicates the difference in average bonus and hourly earnings for men and women.
-The calculations are based on employer payroll data from a specific date each year, being 5 April 2020.
+The gender pay gap report indicates the difference in average hourly earnings for men and women.
+The calculations are based on employer payroll data from a specific date each year, being 5 April 2022.

 Gender Pay and Bonus Gap

-The proportion of male and female employees across all quartiles of our workforce is evenly split with:
+The proportion of male and female employees across all quartiles of our workforce is relatively evenly split with:

 This statement explains why there is a gender pay gap within our organisation and what we are doing to reduce this gap.